adrelanos/aeternity-wiki/Aeternity-Team.md

 ## John Tromp <a target="_blank" href="https://tromp.github.io/"><img alt="Github" src="https://image.flaticon.com/icons/svg/25/25231.svg" height="24" /></a> <a target="_blank" href="www.linkedin.com/in/john-tromp-b1601b8/"><img alt="Linkedin" src="https://static.licdn.com/scds/common/u/images/logos/favicons/v1/favicon.ico" height="24" /></a>
 #### Advisor on POW "Cuckoo Cycle"

-Board Games and Artificial Intelligence, Algorithms, Complexity, Algorithmic Information Theory, Distributed Computing, Computational biology, and what not.
+Board Games and Artificial Intelligence, Algorithms, Complexity, Algorithmic Information Theory, Distributed Computing, Computational biology, and what-not.
 Recently he has been designing a new Proof-of-Work system called "Cuckoo Cycle", which æternity blockchain will be using.
 John is advising the æternity team on the integration of the "Cuckoo Cycle" mining algorithm.
 <table></table>